mel-project/docs.themelio.org/content/specifications/yellow.md

 The transaction mapping contains all the transactions within the last block, mapping the transaction hash $H(T)$ to the transaction
 $T$.
-Transactions themselves are structures which we'll describe in TODO.
+Transactions themselves are structures which we'll describe in a later section.

 Note that the world state does not anywhere contain the ordering of the transactions.
 This is because **transactions within a block are unordered**: unlike almost all existing blockchains, there is no